-Just like people have a role in getting together, they have a role when things go wrong.
-In working with couples, there are often things called ‘deal-breakers’.
-These are things that will get in the way of doing meaningful couple’s work.
+Just like people have a role in getting together, they have a role in breaking apart.
+I have observed while working with couples that some things are considered absolute ‘deal-breakers’.
+These are things that will get in the way of doing meaningful couple’s work even if couples wish to reconcile.
 These are things like infidelity (especially ongoing), domestic violence, ongoing drug addiction, chronic/debilitating mental illness, and when the two parties aren’t in agreement on reestablishing and connected relationship.
 Other than these, the two people have a role in the conflict.
 When we talk about conflict, these are not the ‘petty’ life items.
 We don’t mean forgetting to put gas in the car, talking down to the mother-in-law, or ordering the wrong pizza.
-The conflict is in the relationship itself.
+The conflict is in the relationship itself and not anything outside of it.
 When a couple fights/argues, it’s NEVER about what it’s about, but it’s always about what it MEANS.
-It is this centrist part of the relationship that needs adjusting.
-People will always have differing views about things.
+It is this core part of the relationship that needs adjusting.
+People will always have contradictory views about things.
 People will always have differences in a relationship.
 So, an argument about the differences can be anticipated.
 It is the unmet needs that keep a relationship secure that is the core of a maturing relationship.
-There is a role that both parties have to cause this relational distant or polarization.
+There is a role that both parties play in this relational distance or polarization.
 It is hard to be close when there is distance.

-It’s almost like trying to hug a cactus; too many risks of injury.
+It’s like trying to drink water while keeping your mouth closed; it’s quite a difficult task.
 The destructive part of not owning up to your role in the discord is what causes injury.

-There are folks in relationships called ‘Right Fighters”.
-These are folks who have to be right about everything and have the ‘last word’ whenever there is a conflict.
-They are normally full of pride and unbearable and unteachable.
-There is a consolation prize with the right fighter in that they are sometimes right.
-But the grand prize in the right fighter is their attitude.
-Because they have to be right all the time they often forget about the consequences of the process of being right all the time: there are often a lot of casualties.
-Look at the faces of the children and their mates when they are fighting to be right!
-They will not take responsibility for their role in the relational distance.
+Then there are folks in relationships called ‘Right Fighters”.
+These are folks who have to be right about everything and wish to have the ‘last word’ whenever there is a conflict.
+They are normally arrogant, unbearable, and unteachable.
+However, there is a consolation prize with the Right Fighter in that they are sometimes right.
+Because they have to be right all the time, they often forget about the consequences of the process of being right all the time.
+Their stubborn attitude and will to be right all the time often leave a lot of casualties behind.
+You can see the damage just by looking at the faces of the children and their mates when they are fighting to be right!
+These people will not take responsibility for their role in the relational distance.

-If there is a role in the discord, there is a role in the reunification.
-There is a saying that was given to me years ago, and I would like to share: The value of the person to you determines to intensity of the fight FOR that person.
-The value of your mate determines how much you will fight to cause closeness with them.
-The value of your mate to you and your heart has to override differences, petty arguments, and the occasional distancing.
-The value of that person will allow love to dominate.
+As both people have a role in discord, there is a role in the reunification.
+There is a saying that was given to me years ago, and I would like to share: The value of a person to you determines the intensity of the fight you put in for that person.
+The value of your mate determines how much you will fight to keep a close bond with them.
+The value of your mate to you has to override differences, petty arguments, and the occasional distancing.
+The value of that person will allow love to overcome everything else.
 The marriage must not let pride or anger become their decision-maker.
 God never created our emotions to be our decision-makers.
 It is the executive portion of our body, our brains, that should be the determinant in our decision-making.
 Just like our values, our self-esteem is based on what we know and believe about ourselves, so should we make decisions about the relationship?
 There is a role and responsibility We have to cause the relationship to flourish.